Emory-HITI/Niffler/src/cold-extraction/README.md

-# The On-Demand Retrospective DICOM Extractor
+# The Niffler On-Demand Retrospective DICOM Extractor
 This extractor retrieves DICOM images on-demand, based on a CSV file provided by the user.
 Below we discuss the steps to run Niffler on-demand DICOM extraction queries.

+# Configuring Niffler On-Demand Extractor

+Unless you are the administrator who is configuring Niffler for the first time, skip and proceed to the section "Using Niffler".

+system.json entries are to be set *only once* for the Niffler deployment by the administrator.
+Once set, further extractions do not require a change.

+* *DCM4CHEBin*: Set the correct location of the DCM4_CHE folder.

+* *SrcAet*: Set the correct AET@HOST:PORT of the source.

+* *QueryAet*: Set the correct AET:PORT of the querying AET (i.e., this script).
+Typically same as the values you set for the storescp.

+* *DestAet*: Set the correct AET of the detination AET.
+Must match the AET of the storescp.

+# Using Niffler

-# CSV file with correct format.
+## CSV file with correct format.

 First, place the csv file adhering to the correct formats in a folder (by default, a folder named "csv" in the current folder).